-Commercial publishers have set up databases of court decisions to be made accessible via the World Wide Web, either based on existing print versions or by cooperating with other providers.
+Commercial publishers have set up databases of court decisions to be made accessible via the internet, either based on existing print versions or by cooperating with other providers.
 This market has undergone fundamental changes since the late 1990s and is still in flux.

 Juris is the most established and oldest German database also when it comes to court reports.
 It currently holds over 1,000,000 decisions, about two thirds of which in full text.
 It covers almost completely the decisions of the highest federal courts of the past 30 or so years; older decisions are gradually being included.
 Juris case records are prepared at the federal courts.
-Lower courts are requested to report decisions to the federal courts' documentation departments, which select the decisions to be included in the juris database system.
-In addition, these departments evaluate 630 journals and compilations of court decisions.
+Lower courts are requested to report decisions to the federal courts' documentation departments, which select the decisions to be included in the Juris database system.
+In addition, these departments evaluate over 800 journals and compilations of court decisions.
 Juris also references case citations in essays and articles, and indexes discussions of decisions and judgments.
-Information regarding the documentation centers and a list of journals complete with scope of coverage evaluated for court decisions can be found here.
+Information regarding the documentation centres and a list of journals complete with scope of coverage evaluated for court decisions can be found on Juris online.

 Increasingly, courts offer a case ordering service by e-mail via their homepages (e.g., the Federal Court of Justice, the Federal Labor Court, the Federal Tax Court).
 Publishers sometimes provide the full text of decisions for a small fee.
 Some courts such as the Federal Court of Justice and the Federal Labor Court have established a subscription service and, for a fee, mail out all their decisions in print or on disk.
 The names of the parties in a case are usually removed before mailing or posting on the Internet.

 - Federal Administrative Court: Entscheidungen des Bundesverwaltungsgerichts.
 BVerwGE.
-Köln: Heymanns, 1958-. (online in Legios)
+Köln: Heymanns, 1958-. (online in Juris)

 Case Reporters of Higher Regional Courts